 However, in recent times, airlines have changed over their overall measuring procedures to now measure the bag from the ground to the top of the bag.
 This shift in the procedure as well as all airlines having different size restrictions has turned the world of luggage upside down and has changed how many companies design and brand their bags

-When searching for a Carry-On There are three Criteria you must look for.
+When looking for a Carry-On, there are 3 Criteria you must look for.

 The weight restrictions changes from airline to airline.

 The Size of the Carry-Ons is listed on a chart below.

 Choose Between a two-wheeler or a four-wheel, hardside or softside. among other factors.

 Recently, airlines have become much stricter enforcing their carry-on luggage size requirements.
 Previously, airlines measured the size of the actual bag (not including the wheels).
 Now, airlines are measuring from the floor to the top of the bag, including the wheels and handle, effectively tightening the restrictions and rendering older carry-ons too large.

 Today, most domestic airlines in the United States allow carry-ons up to 22” by 14” by 9,” for a total of 45” linear inches.
 Many international flights have even tighter restrictions allowing bags sized only 42” linear inches or smaller.
 These dimensions do not apply to all airlines.